Political violence in the 2024 United States presidential election: Violence leading up to Election Day

 On July 2, in Pasquotank County, North Carolina, three black male teenagers were playing in a front yard when a truck carrying four white males all wearing ski masks approached them and asked if they supported Trump.
 When they responded "no", the occupants of the truck pulled out BB guns and shot them several times, striking at least two of them and breaking windows in the house behind them.

 In July, an 80-year-old man in Hancock, Michigan, was hospitalized after being run over while putting up a Trump sign in his yard.
 The suspect called police confessing to the attack, and when police arrived was found dead in his home to a self-inflicted gunshot.
 In two other earlier incidents in the area, vehicles owned by supporters of candidate Donald Trump were vandalized.

 In September, a man in Farmington Hills, Michigan, pulled a knife on a black female postal carrier after becoming upset over a Kamala Harris mailer while verbally assaulting the worker and Harris, calling the worker a "black nigger" and that he did not want a "black nigger in my mailbox".
 The man was later arrested and federally charged as the postal worker was a federal employee.

+On October 3, a fight erupted at a Trump rally between 3 people in Saginaw, Michigan.

+In mid-October, a man working for Donald Trump's campaign in South Boston, Massachusetts, was allegedly mobbed by a group of teens for holding a pro-Trump flag, posting a photo of himself in a neck brace after the attack.
+The teens, who claimed the man attacked them first, retreated after a bystander used pepper spray to deter them.

 On October 29, Republican candidate for Washington State House of Representatives, Riaz Khan, was attacked by a man with a hammer while putting up a campaign sign in Mukilteo, Washington.
 The suspect reportedly shouted Islamophobic and anti-Trump messages during the attack, in which Khan sustained bruising on his back.

 On November 2, a 60-year-old man named Robert Yott in Bath, New York, attacked a man in a supermarket wearing a "Trump 2024" cap.
 Yott punched the man in the mouth and head, breaking several teeth.
 Yott did not know the victim prior to the attack, and was charged with a felony assault and criminal mischief.